 There were so-o-o many needs.
 So-o-o many levels.
 I knew I was “losing” some of them.
 I had pushed those thoughts aside because the complexity of having resources for so many different levels was daunting.

-But the way I was teaching didn’t feel right.
+Consequently, the way I was teaching didn’t feel right.
 I wanted more for my young mathematicians!

-And so I began to create.
+Therefore, I began to create.

-I needed materials that would:
+Clearly, I needed materials that would:

 - Enhance problem-solving and mathematical reasoning abilities